apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 from this the sender can deduce which need to be redelivered.
 The sender likewise informs the receiver which deliveries it knows about, from which the receiver can deduce which have already been settled.

+## Anatomy of a Proton application

+To send AMQP commands, call methods on classes like `proton::connection`, `proton::sender`, `proton::receiver`, or `proton::delivery`.

+To handle incoming commands, subclass the `proton::handler` interface.
+The handler member functions are called when AMQP protocol events occur on a connection.
+For example `proton::handler::on_message` is called when a message is received.

+Messages are represented by `proton::message`.
+AMQP defines a type encoding that you can use for interoperability, but you can also use any encoding you wish and pass binary data as the `proton::message::body`. `proton::value` and `proton::scalar` provide conversion between AMQP and C++ data types.

+There are several ways to manage handlers and AMQP objects, for different types of application.
+All of them use the same `proton::handler` sub-classes so code can be re-used if you change your approach.

+### %proton::container - easy single-threaded applications

+`proton::container` is an easy way to get started with single threaded applications.
+It manages the low-level socket connection and polling for you so you can write portable applications using just the @ref proton API.
+You an use proton::connection::connect() and proton::container::listen() to create connections.
+The container polls multiple connections and calls protocol eventsa on your `proton::handler` sub-classes.

+The container has two limitations:
+- it is not thread-safe, all container work must happen in a single thread.
+- it provides portable IO handling for you but cannot be used for different types of IO.

+### %proton::mt::controller - multi-threaded applications

+The proton::controller is similar to the proton::container but it can process connections in multiple threads concurrently.
+It uses the `proton::handler` like the container.
+If you follow the recommended model you can re-use statefull, per-connection, handlers with the controller.
+See @ref mt_page and the examples
+@ref mt/broker.cpp and @ref mt/epoll\_controller.cpp

+Default controller IO implementations are provided but you can also implement your own controller using the proton::io::connection_engine, read on...

+### %proton::io::connection_engine - integrating with foreign IO

+The `proton::io::connection_engine` is different from the other proton APIs.
+You might think of it as more like an SPI (Service Provided Interface).

+The engine provides a very low-level way of driving a proton::handler: You feed raw byte-sequence fragments of an AMQP-encoded stream to the engine and it converts that into calls on a proton::handler.
+The engine provides you with outgoing protocol stream bytes in return.

+The engine is deliberately very simple and low level.
+It does no IO, no thread-related locking, and is written in simple C++98 compatible code.

+You can use the engine directly to connect your application to any kind of IO framework or library, memory-based streams or any other source/sink for byte stream data.

+You can also use the engine to build a custom implementation of proton::mt::controller and proton::mt::work\_queue so portable proton applications using the controller can run without modification on your platform.